scthornton/securecode-web/docs/paper/secure-code-v2.md

 **Licensing and Access**

-SecureCode v2.0 is released under **Apache 2.0 license** for unrestricted research and commercial use.
-This permissive licensing enables:
+SecureCode v2.0 is released under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)** for research and educational use.
+This license enables:
 - Academic research without institutional approval barriers
-- Enterprise fine-tuning for internal AI coding assistants
+- Educational use in universities and training programs
-- Commercial product development without royalty obligations
+- Non-commercial research and development
-- Derivative dataset creation with proper attribution
+- Derivative dataset creation with proper attribution (derivatives must use same license)

+Commercial use requires separate licensing.
+Contact: scott@perfecxion.ai

 The dataset is publicly available on HuggingFace, GitHub, and arXiv with no access restrictions beyond standard download agreements.